Fall, Winter, and Summer Sessions

 Interns in this area will work closely with Animal Welfare & Research staff to understand aspects of wildlife rescue and applied research on a variety of animals at the zoo and in the field.
 Interns will benefit from hands-on experience in an active programs and training in data collection and analysis, problem solving, and participation in in situ and/or ex situ wildlife rescue and recovery.
 Previous experience in animal management or data collection is recommended, but not required.

 There are three Internships available each year with application deadlines:

 *Due to the considerable differences between the end dates for semester and quarter-system schools, allowance is given for individual start dates for the summer session.

-Step 4: Animal Care Intern Orientation: Intern orientations are held several weeks after the acceptance to the program, and are typically two to three hours long.
-During the orientation you will learn about the Animal Care, Conservation, and Research Department, volunteer policies and procedures, and be given time for a self-guided tour of the Zoo.
-At this time, we will also collect the non-refundable volunteer fees and issue uniforms, relevant guidelines and protocols, and other related information regarding your internship.
+Intern Orientations are held several weeks after program acceptance and are typically two to three hours long.
+During the Orientation you will learn about the Animal Care, Conservation, and Research Department, volunteer policies and procedures, and be given time for a self-guided tour of the Zoo.
+At this time, we will also collect the non-refundable volunteer fees and issue uniforms.
+Relevant guidelines, protocols, and other program-related information will be discussed.

 Enjoy your Internship!
 Once you have attended the Internship Orientation, you begin training and working with your assigned ACCR staff member.

 Please email us or call (510) 632-9525 x169, or download the Details of the Intern Program and String Descriptions to learn more.

 Email is the preferred form of communication for the program coordinators.